 Information gathered about an individual that relates to infection and risk of exposure with COVID-19 will be sensitive information under the Privacy Act.
 Related information about the individual’s symptoms, treatment or general health status will also be sensitive information.

 Importantly, organisations should be mindful of their privacy obligations when:

-- collecting information about COVID-19 symptoms and related issues from employees, contractors and visitors to their premises;
+- collecting information about vaccination status, COVID-19 symptoms and related issues from employees, contractors and visitors to their premises;

 - disclosing information collected about COVID-19 symptoms and related issues within and outside the organisation; and

 - establishing remote working arrangements for employees and contractors.

 Organisations are generally only permitted to use and disclose personal information for the primary purpose for which it was collected.
 Personal information can also be used and disclosed:

 - for directly related purposes, if the individual would reasonably expect that information would be used or disclosed in that way; or

 - if it is unreasonable or impracticable to obtain the individual’s consent to the collection, use or disclosure, and the organisation reasonably believes that the collection, use or disclosure is necessary to lessen or prevent a serious threat to the life, health or safety of any individual or to public health and safety (Permitted Health Situation).